Give us a call now for an immediate match with a local pro.

 Essential HVAC maintenance is important, but can be expensive.
 Fortunately, homeowners can take steps to reduce wear and tear on their system and lower future maintenance needs.

-It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
-In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
+Choose an HVAC company with skilled technicians who have proper licensing and experience.
+HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled by the state.
+All other licensing requirements are handled on a state-by-state basis.

-The state of Colorado doesn't have state-level HVAC contractor licensing requirements; however, anyone who runs an HVAC business is required to have a Colorado business license, plus insurance.
-You may want to check with your municipal government to determine if there are local licensing requirements for HVAC contractors.
-Additionally, contractors that do electrical or plumbing work in addition to HVAC work must be registered with the State Plumbing Board or the Colorado Electrical Board, respectively.
-Reviewing feedback on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can aid your decision.
-Choose a provider with great reviews and reports of positive experiences from customers.
+There are no state-level licensing requirements for HVAC technicians in Colorado; however, those who operate an HVAC business are required to have a Colorado business license, plus insurance.
+It's a good idea to check with your municipal government to determine if there are any local licensing requirements for HVAC contractors.
+Additionally, contractors that do plumbing or electrical work in addition to HVAC work must register with the State Plumbing Board or the Colorado Electrical Board, respectively.
+You should also look at reviews and complaints on sites like the Better Business Bureau (BBB), Google Reviews, and Yelp.
+Choose a company with positive reviews and reports of great customer experiences.

 Make sure you understand the details of any project before it begins.
 If HVAC repairs are required, have your provider list which parts require replacement and why.
 Confirm that your technician will clean and test the system after the repair to verify that everything works.
 When replacing your HVAC, ask the provider to explain the new energy efficiency, model, features, brand, and estimated installation time.
 Before signing a contract, make sure you understand how your provider will determine the right system size for your home and what the price will be.

-Normally, you should have your HVAC system inspected twice a year.
-After an inspection, your technician will tell you what, if any, services are required.
-You should also call a technician if you start to notice any issues, like leaks, strange noises, or unusual smells.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected twice a year.
+Following an inspection, your technician will tell you what services are needed.
+You should also schedule an inspection if you notice new issues such as leaks, strange noises, or unusual smells.
+If your system has ductwork, you should have it inspected every few years.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).